Kyle Van Noy

-Kyle Van Noy (born March 26, 1991) is an American football linebacker for the Los Angeles Chargers of the National Football League (NFL).
-Van Noy played college football at BYU was selected in the second round of the 2014 NFL Draft by the Detroit Lions, with whom he spent his first three seasons.
-He played his next four seasons for the New England Patriots, where he won Super Bowl LI and Super Bowl LIII.
+Kyle Van Noy (born March 26, 1991) is an American professional football linebacker for the Baltimore Ravens of the National Football League (NFL).
+Van Noy played college football for the BYU Cougars.
+He was selected in the second round of the 2014 NFL draft by the Detroit Lions, with whom he spent his first three seasons.
+Van Noy played his next four seasons for the New England Patriots, where he won Super Bowl LI and Super Bowl LIII.
 Following a year as a member of the Miami Dolphins, he rejoined New England in 2021.
-Van Noy signed with the Chargers the following season.
+Van Noy signed with the Los Angeles Chargers the following season.

-Early years
+Early life

 Van Noy was born in Reno, Nevada and was partially raised in Lodi, California.
 He attended McQueen High School in Reno where, as an all-state linebacker and receiver, he led his high school football team to a perfect 14–0 record and a 4A state championship in 2008, and was rated as a 2-star recruit by Rivals.com and Scout.com.

 In addition to playing football, Van Noy lettered in basketball, baseball, and track where he was an all-league performer (4 × 100 m, 4 × 200 m and 4 × 400 m).
 He also ran the 100 meters in 11.84 seconds and the 400 meters in 50.99 seconds.

 Van Noy was ranked the 63rd best high school athlete by ESPN.
 He received scholarship offers from Arizona, Arizona State University, Boise State University, BYU, California, University of Colorado, UCLA, UNLV, Nevada, San Jose State University, and Stanford.

 College career

-Freshman season (2010)
+Freshman season

-Van Noy was admitted to BYU in 2009 but sat out his first year due to an honor code violation.
+Van Noy was admitted to Brigham Young University.
 During the 2010 season, he played in every game while starting two and earned letterman honors.
 He recorded 35 tackles (24 solo) and was third on the team with 7.5 tackles-for-loss including 2.0 sacks.
 He also recorded two forced fumbles, two quarterback hurries, two pass breakups and one fumble recovery (which he returned 44 yards for a touchdown).

-Sophomore season (2011)
+Sophomore season

-Van Noy started eight and played in all 13 games of the 2011 season, recording 68 tackles and leading the team with 15 tackles for loss, 7 sacks, 10 quarterback hurries and tied for the team lead with three interceptions.
+Van Noy played in all 13 games, starting in 8, of the 2011 season, recording 68 tackles and leading the team with 15 tackles for loss, 7 sacks, 10 quarterback hurries and tied for the team-lead with three interceptions.
 During the 2011 season, Van Noy was the only FBS Division I player to record a stat in each of the following categories: tackle, tackle for loss, sack, interception, pass breakup, quarterback hurry, fumble recovery, forced fumble, blocked kick and touchdown.
-Like the 2010 season, he again recovered a fumble (which he forced), which he returned for the game-winning touchdown.
+As he did in the 2010 season, he again recovered a fumble (which he forced), which he returned for the game-winning touchdown.

 He was named to the Phil Steele All-Independent First-team, Yahoo!
 Sports All-Independent Team and FBS All-Independent Team.